-Drake Dining Services offers meal plans that enable students to enjoy meals and snacks seven days a week at several locations on campus, including Hubbell Dining Hall, Spike’s and Olmsted Center.
+Drake Dining Services offers meal plans that enable students to enjoy meals and snacks seven days a week at several locations on campus.
 Options are designed to meet a wide variety of dietary needs, preferences and lifestyles, from vegetarian, pizza, pasta and all you can eat to late-night and carryout choices.
 Dining services staff assists students to meet their individual dietary needs.
 All students living in the residence halls are required to have a meal plan.

 Drake’s residence halls and dining facilities include the following:

 Carpenter Hall, 2900 Forest Avenue, is named for Mary Carpenter, dean of women from 1897 to 1908 and 1918 to 1930.
 Carpenter was a member of the Drake Class of 1885.

 Crawford Hall, 1333 30th Street, is named for Robert A. Crawford, an early Des Moines banker and philanthropist.
 He was treasurer of Drake’s Board of Trustees from 1924 to 1937.

 Goodwin-Kirk Hall, 1215 30th Street, recognizes the contributions of two longtime associates of the University.
 William J. Goodwin was a Drake graduate and served as president of Drake’s Board of Trustees.
 Sherman Kirk was a faculty member from 1897 to 1940 and dean of Drake’s Bible College.
 Goodwin-Kirk Hall is accessible to persons with disabilities.